fillmember/fOSC/README.md

 Tested and OK on R14.
 Probably on R13.

 ## Nice New Features:
-1. Closing the dialog window won't effect the server.
-2. A container for generated nulls.
+1. A container for generated nulls.
-3. Every track of message can now receive up to 6 numbers in a row.
+2. Every track of message can now receive up to 6 numbers in a row.
 And mapping them to XYZ / PHB
-4. Interface, Codes are cleaned & refined & well commented.
+3. Interface, Codes are cleaned & refined & well commented.
 Make further improvements easier.

 ## Additional Notes:
 1. Numbers mapped to rotation are converted into radian, to present incoming messages in a cleaner way.